byu-cs-260-spring-2019/lab-5-photo-bomb-victoria-skylan/tutorials/part5.md

   actions: {
     async register(context, data) {
       try {
-        let response = await axios.post("/api/users", data);
+        let response = await firebase.auth().createUserWithEmailAndPassword(data.email, data.password);
         context.commit('setUser', response.data);
         return "";
       } catch (error) {
-        return error.response.data.message;
+        return error.message;
       }
     }
   }
 })
 ```

-The `register` action uses `axios` to post to the server's REST API.
+The `register` action uses firebase authentication to create a new user with the email and password given.
 If this succeeds, it commits the `setUser` mutation and returns an empty string.
-If an error occurs, it returns the
-error message from the API.
+If an error occurs, it returns the error message from the API.

 ## My Page